 Along the same lines as health and beauty, many entrepreneurs consider trying to serve more niche audiences through their businesses.
 There are quite a few consumer bases that don't seem to be served through traditional business outlets.

 The possibilities are endless for micro-audiences.
-Sometimes, eCommerce success comes not from reaching a national or global audience, but from tailoring a business idea to meet the needs of a smaller consumer base that cannot access those products or services due to geographic location or limited availability of product.
+Sometimes, eCommerce success comes not from reaching a national or global audience, but from tailoring a business idea to meet the needs of a smaller consumer base that cannot access those products or services due to geographic location or limited product availability.

 Outside the Box eCommerce Ideas for Entrepreneurs